akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## The King’s Demand

 One autumn morning a royal messenger rode up to Harold's manor at Stanwey.
+The man unrolled a small parchment *writ* and proclaimed...

-“The king hunts in Rockingham Forest,” the messenger proclaimed, unrolling a small parchment *writ*.
+“The king hunts in Rockingham Forest.”

-Whenever the king travelled, landholders such as Harold were expected to provide *purveyance*: food and supplies for the royal household.
+(Whenever the king travelled, landholders such as Harold were expected to provide *purveyance*: food and supplies for the royal household.
 Rockingham was the King's forest, and the King’s forest had its own laws.
 A man might lose a hand for taking the King’s deer, yet a king might take from a man without apology.
-The servant held the paper high in the air.
+The servant held the paper high in the air.)

 “This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.”